reedflinch/chatbot/README.md

     ...

 ### Heroku Integration
 You need to install the [Heroku toolbelt][herokut].
 Click the link to download and follow the instructions to get this tool.
-Once this is installed, you will need to make an account with [heroku][herokuaccount] do the following in the hackbot directory:
+Once this is installed, you will need to make an account with [heroku][herokuaccount] and verify your account.
+Then do the following in the hack-a-thon directory (Windows users may need to restart their terminal before using Heroku commands):

 % heroku login
 % heroku create my-slackbot-appname

-If your Heroku account has been verified you can run the following to enable and add the Redis to Go addon to your app.

-% heroku addons:add redistogo:nano
 % heroku config:add HEROKU_URL=http://my-slackbot-appname.herokuapp.com

 ###Slack Integration
-Now one you will need to integrate your hackbot with [Slack][slack], so you will need to set some environment variables.
-Create a team, then visit https://yourteamname.slack.com/services/new/hubot to add this capability.
+Now one you will need to integrate your hackbot with [Slack][slack] and set some environment variables.
+Create an account, create a team, then visit https://yourteamname.slack.com/services/new/hubot to add the Hubot capability.
 Then you will be presented with an API token.
 Use this token in the following terminal command:

 % heroku config:add HUBOT_SLACK_TOKEN=please-place-your-token-here

 Now deploy your bot to heroku

 % git push heroku master
-% heroku ps:scale web=1

 More detailed documentation can be found on the [deploying hubot onto Heroku][deploy-heroku] wiki page.
 If you run into any problems, checkout Heroku's [docs][heroku-node-docs].